TheGriffin518/Brick-Breaker/README.md

 You will be submitting your project via <code>nike</code>.
 Make sure your work is on <code>nike.cs.uga.edu</code> in a directory called
 <code>FirstName-LastName-fxgame</code>, and, from within the parent directory,
-execute the following command:
+execute the following command, depending on which section you are in:

+### Supa' Mike's (Cotterell's) Section

+    $ submit LastName-FirstName-p2 cs1302a

+### Alothman's Section

-    $ submit FirstName-LastName-fxgame cs1302b
+    $ submit LastName-FirstName-p2 cs1302b

 It is also a good idea to email a copy to yourself.
 To do this, simply execute the following command, replacing the email address with your email address: